AntonioDecastroGueneau/Application-News/README.md

 # Veille Environnementale — Pipeline & Application

-An automated regulatory and environmental intelligence platform for large service companies.
+An automated regulatory and environmental intelligence platform for a large French service companies.
 Runs twice daily via GitHub Actions and deploys a live web app to GitHub Pages.

 ---